 I start to say, “No I can’t,” but she stops me.

 A peacekeeper escorts me out of the room and to a car parked outside the Justice Building.
 Katniss is already there.
 I take a seat and buckle up without making eye contact.
-This is the first time I’ve ever ridden in a car.
 I flinch a bit as the engine purrs and the car starts to move.

 It takes about fifteen minutes to get to the train station.
 I’m staring out the window the whole way, partly to avoid Katniss’ eyes and partly to take one last look at something I’ll probably never get to see again.
 I can’t hold it in anymore, and I start to cry- silently, of course, not wanting Katniss to see me at my weakest.
 I’m overcome with grief at the series of unfortunate events that have transpired over the course of only a few short hours.
 Now, because of one tiny slip of paper, I’m forced to leave my home, my family, everything I know, and be put in an arena and forced to kill other kids who are in the same terrible situation.
 Then there’s Katniss, who only makes things worse.
 I could never bring myself to harm her, even if it means saving my own life.